oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 6. Enter subnet name column value as: \<vcn-name>_\<subnet-name>

 7. Enter remote execute script(Ansible/Shell) name.
-Format is, ansible_<script_name> or shell_<script_name> without ext (NOTE: shell script should be named with *.sh and ansible with *.yaml inside scripts folder within the region dir)
+Format is, ansible_<script_name> or shell_<script_name> without ext (NOTE: shell script should be named with *.sh and ansible with *.yaml inside scripts folder within the region/service dir)

 8. Source Details column of the excel sheet accepts both image and boot volume as the source for instance to be launched.
 Format -